AdaCore/training_material/courses/spark_for_ada_programmers/030_spark_language_and_tools.rst

 .. container:: speakernote

-   Rejected in SPARK if Print is not inlined so we would need to either add a precondition or use the --no-inlining GNATprove switch.
+   Rejected in SPARK if Print is not inlined so we would need to either add a precondition or use the --no-inlining :toolname:`GNATprove` switch.
    This is a bounded error in Ada 2012.
 It might raise Program Error, but it might just run (i.e., not be detected) and do whatever it will do.
    What it will do depends on how Formal is passed, and that is up to the compiler since Character is a by-copy type.
 If passed by copy, the assignment to Actual does not affect the copy in Formal.
    See RM 6.4.1 paragraphs 6/17-19